 Antioxidant-rich foods for healthy ageing

-Eating a diet high in antioxidant-rich foods is key to healthy ageing, as antioxidants provide protection to the cardiovascular system, help prevent cancer and degenerative diseases, protect joints, reduce inflammation AND they are the best investment towards looking younger!
+Eating a diet high in antioxidant-rich foods is key to healthy ageing.
+As antioxidants provide protection to the cardiovascular system, help prevent cancer and degenerative diseases, protect joints, reduce inflammation.
+More importantly, they are the best investment towards looking younger!

-Vitamin C enhances collagen synthesis, Vitamin E decreases wrinkles and CoQ10 protects our skin from damage caused by ultraviolet light A resulting in wrinkles, hyperpigmentation and sagging skin.
-Focus on consuming foods rich in antioxidants daily such as a wide variety of colourful fruits and vegetables, nuts and seeds (especially brazil nuts, walnuts, pumpkin and sunflower seeds) lean chicken, beef, fresh fish and green tea.
+Three antioxidants include Vitamin C, Vitamin E and CoQ10.
+Vitamin C enhances collagen synthesis, Vitamin E decreases wrinkles and CoQ10 protects our skin from damage caused by ultraviolet light.
+This can result in wrinkles, hyperpigmentation and sagging skin.
+Focus on consuming foods rich in antioxidants daily such as a wide variety of colourful fruits and vegetables, nuts and seeds.
+For instance, foods filled with antioxidants include brazil nuts, walnuts, pumpkin and sunflower seeds, lean chicken, beef, fresh fish and green tea.

-Unfortunately, menopause comes with an increase in the risk of developing cardiovascular disease so it’s important to develop good habits surrounding regular exercise to minimise this risk.
-Aim for 30 minutes daily and keep it interesting- join a class if you feel exercising with others will help to keep you inspired and motivated- Pilates, swimming, Zumba and yoga are all great options.
+Unfortunately, menopause comes with an increase in the risk of developing cardiovascular disease.
+Therefore, it is very important to develop good habits surrounding regular exercise to minimise this risk.
+Aim for 30 minutes daily and keep it interesting.
+Join a class if you feel exercising with others will help to keep you inspired and motivated.
+Examples include pilates, swimming, zumba, aqua aerobics and yoga as all great options.
 Exercise also improves self-esteem, mood and frame of mind and is key to maintaining good mental and physical health throughout menopause and beyond.

 Symptom management – herbal medicine and hot flushes